 In celebration of its 40th anniversary, Friday the 13th is getting a limited edition steel book release from Paramount that includes “unrated footage and insightful special features”.
-Released on May 5, 2020, and available to pre-order from Amazon.com
+Released on May 5, 2020, and available from Amazon.com

 Meanwhile, here is our previous coverage of this classic slasher:

 ‘On Friday the 13th, they began to die horribly, one… by one.’

 Friday the 13th is a 1980 American slasher horror feature film directed by Sean S. Cunningham (Trapped Ashes; DeepStar Six; Case of the Full Moon Murders; producer of The Last House on the Left) from a screenplay written by Victor Miller and [uncredited] Ron Kurz.